-This page will allow you to change the Administrator and User names and passwords.
+This page will allow you to change the Administrator and User passwords.
 You can also enable Remote Management.
 There are two accounts that can access the management interface through the web browser.
 The accounts are admin and user.
 Admin has read/write access while user has read-only access.
 User can only view the settings but cannot make any changes.
 Only the admin account has the ability to change both admin and user account passwords.

-Admin Password: Enter a new login name and a new password for the administrator login.
-Only the administrator can make changes to the settings.
+Admin Password: Enter a new password for the Administrator Login Name.
+The administrator can make changes to the settings.

-User Password: Enter a new login name and a new password for the user login.
-If you login as user, you will only be able to see the settings and not be able to make changes.
+User Password: Enter the new password for the User login.
+If you login as the User, you can only see the settings, but cannot change